mPyle05/Comment_Moderator_Bots/READMEOVERALL.md

 ## Inspiration

 The inspiration behind this project came from the increasing prevalence of **hate speech** and **cyberbullying** on social media platforms.
 As platforms like Instagram have grown, it has become more challenging for moderators to effectively manage harmful content.
-Users

 Our goal was to create a tool that could **empower users** and **community moderators** to protect their online spaces from abusive content without the need for constant manual oversight.
 The vision was to use technology to fight back against hate speech and **discrimination**, promoting safer interactions online.